codebar/tutorials/version-control/introduction/tutorial.md

 ## Now what?

-Now that you have the Github client setup on your machine, we will spend some time adding what you have created in the HTML & CSS lessons on the internet!
+Now that you have the Github client setup on your machine, we will spend some time adding what you have created in the HTML & CSS lessons to an internet repository!
 Before you start make sure the Github client is running and you are signed in.

-1. Create a new repository by clicking the Create New Repository button
+1. Create a new repository by clicking the `Create New Repository` button

 	![](images/create-new-repository.png)

-2. Open the directory you just created in your text editor and create a README.md file with the following content:
+2. In your text editor, open the directory you just created and create a README.md file with the following content:

 	_This is where I store the work I have done at codebar._

-3. Go back to the Github client and commit the file by filling out the Summary field and hitting the Commit to master button
+3. Go back to the Github client and commit the file by filling out the `Summary` field and hitting the `Commit to master` button

 	![](images/add-readme.png)